Heapy/awesome-kotlin/README.md

 ## <a name="github-trending"></a>Github Trending <sup>[Back ⇈](#github-trending-category)</sup>
 ### <a name="github-trending-monthly"></a>Monthly <sup>[Back ⇈](#github-trending-monthly-subcategory)</sup>
-* [openai/openai-java](https://github.com/openai/openai-java) - The official Java library for the OpenAI API
 * [mostafaalagamy/Metrolist](https://github.com/mostafaalagamy/Metrolist) - YouTube Music client for Android
 * [stantanasi/streamflix](https://github.com/stantanasi/streamflix) - An Android TV and mobile app to stream movies and TV shows for free
+* [zaneschepke/wgtunnel](https://github.com/zaneschepke/wgtunnel) - An alternative Android client app for WireGuard® and AmneziaWG
 * [carlrobertoh/ProxyAI](https://github.com/carlrobertoh/ProxyAI) - The leading open-source AI copilot for JetBrains.
 Connect to any model in any environment, and customize your coding experience in any way you like.
 * [SuperMonster003/AutoJs6](https://github.com/SuperMonster003/AutoJs6) - 安卓平台 JavaScript 自动化工具 (Auto.js 二次开发项目)
 * [JetBrains/intellij-platform-plugin-template](https://github.com/JetBrains/intellij-platform-plugin-template) - Template repository for creating plugins for IntelliJ Platform